Norton-on-Derwent: Transport

 Because of the town's close proximity to Malton, Norton has access to the A64, which runs from Leeds and York to Scarborough, and the A169 to Pickering and Whitby.

 Both Malton bus station and Malton railway station are located in Norton.

 Norton is home to Coastliner, a division of the Transdev bus group.
-Buses run from Leeds and York through Norton and Malton to Pickering, Whitby, Scarborough, Filey and Bridlington.
+Buses run from Leeds and York through Norton and Malton to Pickering, Whitby and Scarborough.
 There are also regular buses to Castle Howard and Hovingham, and other local bus routes.

 Malton railway station is on the TransPennine Express route, with fast trains every hour running from Scarborough to York, Leeds, Manchester and Liverpool.
 There are long term plans to re-open the rail link between Malton and Pickering, which would create a new service from Malton to Whitby.
 A preliminary feasibility study was published in July 2000, indicating that re-opening this section was technically possible.

+Media

+The town is served by both BBC Yorkshire and BBC North East and Cumbria on BBC One & ITV Yorkshire and ITV Tyne Tees on ITV1.
+Television signals are received from either the Emley Moor or Bilsdale TV transmitters.

+Local radio stations are BBC Radio York on 103.7 FM, Greatest Hits Radio York & North Yorkshire on 104.7 FM, and Coast & County Radio on 97.4 FM.

+Local newspaper is served by the Gazette and Herald.

 Skatepark

 Norton skatepark is situated on Norton Road and is made up of wooden ramps (Skatelite) on a tarmac base.
-The skatepark features a back and forth run with a quarter pipe and flat bank either side of a pyramidal funbox, as well as a mini ramp, grind rail and grind box.
-It also has a Halfpipe (Vert Ramp) which has now become world famous.
-It is now one of only ten in the country and is the only free to use outdoor vert ramp in the north of England.
-Ryan Swain (presenter) has been spearheading a global campaign called #rescuetheramp appealing to the towns councils to restore it.
+Ryan Swain has been spearheading a global campaign called #rescuetheramp appealing to the towns councils to restore it.
 Swain also got world famous skateboarder Tony Hawk to support his campaign.
-The park has newly been refurbished and restored by King Ramps, Swain assisted in the build.
-The Halfpipe ramp, which opened 21 years ago, is thought to be the country's last free to use ones.
+The park has been newly refurbished and restored by King Ramps, with Swain assisting in the build.
+The Halfpipe ramp, which opened 21 years ago, is thought to be the country's last free-to-use one.
 It is the only one in the north and just one of 10 in the country which is free to use.
 A blue plaque has also been put in place at a newly repaired skate park in honor of a "much loved" BMX rider from the area named Tom Warrington.